 They suggest having your Costa Rica residency card means you’re “official” here and not some mere tourist.
 There’s merit to this school of thought, although it reinforces the notion of a hierarchy among expats – which, of course, there is.

 Naturalized citizens come top of the pecking order, followed by permanent residents.
-After them come the temporary residents, then those waiting for residency, and then the perpetual tourists (those who bounce in and out doing visa runs) at the bottom.
+Then come the temporary residents, then those waiting for residency, and then the perpetual tourists (those who bounce in and out doing visa runs) at the bottom.
+I suppose you can now add somewhere in this mix those staying in Costa Rica under the terms of the new remote worker visa that finally came into effect in 2022.

 Hey, I didn’t make the rules here – I’m only reporting them.
 Like it or not, this is how many people see it, even if they won’t admit it.
 A glance at the Facebook groups will tell you that.